 The Effectiveness of Comprehensive School Counseling Programs in Missouri

-Empirical research conducted in the state of Missouri since the 1990's has shown that when certified, professional school counselors have the time, the resources, and the structure of a comprehensive counseling program to work in, they contribute to positive student academic and career development as well as the development of positive and safe learning climates in schools.
+Empirical research conducted in the state of Missouri since the 1990's has shown that when certified, school counselors have the time, the resources, and the structure of a comprehensive school counseling program to work in, they contribute to positive student academic and career development as well as the development of positive and safe learning climates in schools.

 Students (22,964) in 236 small, medium, and large high schools in Missouri with more fully-implemented counseling programs as judges by school counselors reported that: